Enjoying breaktime during our first week!

 Being a primary only school gives us the advantage of seeing children grow as learners and thus select a senior school which best suits them and in which they will give their very best.

-A fully bilingual primary education allows our children to acquire total command of the target language and improved cognitive skills.
-As importantly, they gain high respect for the best values of both Uruguayan and British cultures.
+A fully bilingual primary education allows our children to reap the benefits of bilingualism itself such as a fine command of the target language and improved cognitive skills but also, and as importantly, helps children gain high respect for the best values of both Uruguayan and British cultures.
 As a result, they can continue their studies and function as effectively in a bilingual environment or at a school with a single language of instruction.

 The school is located in a residential area in Pocitos, only minutes away from all important districts in Montevideo.
 Our school attracts children from different neighbourhoods and provides transport to all city areas.